 Corpus-Level Trace Diagnostics for LLM Agents¶

-Once your trace corpus exceeds a few hundred runs, single-trace inspection misses failure modes that only show up across populations.
-A scout-investigator multi-agent pipeline surveys the corpus, proposes recurring failure hypotheses, then verifies each against evidence.
+A trace corpus past a few hundred runs needs population-level analysis: a scout-investigator pipeline proposes recurring failure hypotheses, then verifies each against corpus evidence.

 Apply only when all three conditions hold: